-1 2 3 b.
-All areas containing soil types identified by the Natural Resource Conservation Service (NRCS) as unstable and prone to landslide hazard; 4 5 c.
-All areas that show evidence of or are at risk from snow avalanches; or 6 7 d.
-All areas that are potential unstable as a result of rapid stream incision or stream bank erosion.
-8 9 10 e.
-Special Note: Areas adjacent to Lake Roosevelt may be potential unstable as a result of shoreline erosion, over steepened banks, a fluctuating water levels. • 11 12 13 14 15 16 17 4.
-Seismic Hazards.
-Seismic hazard areas are areas subject to severe risk of damage as a result of earthquake induced ground shaking, slope failure, settlement, soil liquefaction, lateral spreading, or surface faulting.
-Settlement and soil liquefaction conditions occur in areas underlain by cohesionless, loose, or soft-saturated soils of low density, typically in association with a shallow groundwater table.
-Seismic hazards shall be identified in the Washington State DNR seismic hazard susceptibility maps for Eastern Washington and other geologic resources: , 19 20 a.
-Based upon the above data, no seismic hazard areas are designate within Lincoln County. ted 21 22 23 24 25 5.
-Volcanic Hazards.
-Volcanic hazard areas are areas subject to pyroclastiflows, lava flows, debris avalanche, and inundation by debris flows, lahars, mudflows, or related flooding resulting from volcanic activity.
-There are no volcanic hazards within Lincoln County.
-Therefore, no volcanic hazard areas are designated.
-C 26 27 28 29 30 31 32 33 34 6.
-Mine Hazards.
-Mine hazard areas are those areas underlain by or affected by mine workings such as adits, gangways, tunnels, drifts, or airshafts, those areas of probable sink holes, gas releases, or subsidence due to misworkings.
-Factors that should be considered include: proximity to development, depth from ground surface to the mine working, and geologic material.
-Mining operations will conform to all applicable County development codes and state and federal laws.
-It is the intent of the County to protect the public from any known mine hazard, and all complaints relating to any known or suspected mine hazard, within the County, will be investigated. and ine 36 37 38 7.
-Other Hazard Areas.
-Geologically hazardous areas shall also include are determined to be susceptible to other geological events including mass wasting, debris flows, rock falls, and differential settlement. eas 39 В. Dev opment Standards.
+1 2 3 C all areas containing soil types identified by the Natural Resource Conservation Service (NRCS) as unstable and prone to landslide azard; 4 5 all areas that show evidence of or are at risk from snow valanches; or 6 7 all areas that are potential unstable as a result of rapid stream acision or stream bank erosion.
+8 9 10 u pecial Note: Areas adjacent to Lake Roosevelt may be potentially nstable as a result of shoreline erosion, over steepened banks, and uctuating water levels.
+11 12 13 14 15 16 17 4. damage a settlement Settlement cohesion association identified Hazards.
+Seismic hazard areas are areas subject to severe risk of as a result of earthquake induced ground shaking, slope failure, at, soil liquefaction, lateral spreading, or surface faulting.
+In the analysis of liquefaction conditions occur in areas underlain by less, loose, or soft-saturated soils of low density, typically in on with a shallow groundwater table.
+Seismic hazards shall be as a d in the Washington State DNR seismic hazard susceptibility.
+Eastern Washington and other geologic resources: 19 20 ased upon the above data, no seismic hazard areas are designated within Lincoln County.
+21 22 23 24 25 5. flows, la lahars, m There are Hazards.
+Volcanic hazard areas are areas subject to pyroclastic va flows, debris avalanche, and inundation by debris flows, audflows, or related flooding resulting from volcanic activity. e no volcanic hazards within Lincoln County.
+Therefore, no hazard areas are designated.
+26 27 28 29 30 31 32 33 34 6. by mine those are workings developing geologic County of the County of t zards.
+Mine hazard areas are those areas underlain by or affected workings such as adits, gangways, tunnels, drifts, or airshafts, and as of probable sink holes, gas releases, or subsidence due to mine s.
+Factors that should be considered include: proximity to nent, depth from ground surface to the mine working, and material.
+Mining operations will conform to all applicable development codes and state and federal laws.
+It is the intent of the tyto protect the public from any known mine hazard, and all hits relating to any known or suspected mine hazard, within the will be investigated.
+36 37 38 7. determin nzard Areas.
+Geologically hazardous areas shall also include areas ed to be susceptible to other geological events including mass debris flows, rock falls, and differential settlement.
+39 B. Dev elopment : Standards.